AP-Skill-Development-Corporation/VEMU-MECH-B/README.md

   - Installation and running of jupyter notebook
   - Markdown format syntax
   - Variables,data types,type method with sample examples on each

+## Day-02(22-02-2022):
+  - Input and Output Formatting with sample examples on each
+  - Conditional Statements(if,if-else,nested if) with sample examples on each